The Bicycle Fixer

 At the age of 9, I tried to remove a tire and my "tool" of choice at that time was mom's butter knife!

 Yep, you guessed it, I bent the knife.
 Sneaky kid tried to fix that before grabbing a screwdriver which finally "worked".
-Of course, a screwdriver can break a bead so it's not the best choice either.
-Don't try this at home as you'll ruin the tire bead while mom or dad won't be happy!
+Of course, a screwdriver can break a tire bead so it's not the best choice either.
+Don't try this at home as you'll ruin the tire while mom or dad won't be happy!
 My love of bike mechanics thus began and my choice of tools improved!

 Into my pre-teen and teen years I rode my bike everywhere.
 Trips to Mercer Island to ride the loop, off to Kenmore and around the north end of Lake Washington.
-All those miles meant my bike would need service so I acquired a set of tire levers to remove tires and fix flats (no more butter knives or screwdrivers) and added a small tool kit.
+All those miles meant my bike would need service so I acquired a set of tire levers and a patch kit to remove tires and fix flats (no more butter knives or screwdrivers) and added a small tool kit.
 These additional tools allowed me to sort of true wheels, adjust brakes and derailleurs.
 As I learned how purpose built tools fit each specific bicycle part, I came to appreciate the finesse it took to work on bicycles.

 My knowledge, skillset and tool kit grew.

 In my late teens I joined the Navy and became an aircraft structural mechanic serving near the end of the Vietnam war.
 After my service, I took advantage of my GI Bill and attended college off and on to pursue degrees in architecture and industrial design as this was something that I liked and seemed more reasonable than working on bikes forever.
 Ha!
-Around 1977 I landed my first job with U-District Cycle ( thank you Lloyd Tamura! ) and also saw time in other local shops.
-It was around 1987 I realized I wanted to make my career as a bike mechanic so I left college with a 2 year degree but schooling wasn't over.
+In 1978 I landed my first job with U-District Cycle ( thank you Lloyd Tamura! ) and also saw time in other local shops.
+It was around 1987 I realized I wanted to make my career as a bike mechanic so I left college with a 2 year degree+ but schooling wasn't over.

 For a few years I worked at a variety of shops around the Seattle, Redmond and Bellevue area honing my skills until I landed a position in 1989 as a service manager.
 Also, at this time, I started work as a professional road race mechanic assisting with our national teams and as the primary wrench for some elite club teams.
 Later, I moved into the distribution side of the bicycle industry.
 Though I "retired" from work as a road race mechanic and the mechanic for the Redline Cyclocross team in 2014, I continue to this day helping local cyclocross racers at our fall events.
 It was during the end of my road race mechanic profession that in 2013 I founded The Bicycle Fixer, a mobile bicycle repair shop.